markbirbeck/sublime-text-shell-command/README.md

 In addition to this it's possible to customise the behaviour for many different scenarios.

+# Configuration Settings

+## show_success_but_no_output_message

+Indicates whether to show a message when the shell command returns no output, or the output is just whitespace.
+The default value is `False`, i.e., no window is created if the command doesn't return anything.

+## success_but_no_output_message

+This is the message to show in the window or panel if the `show_success_but_no_output_message` value is set to `True`.
+The default value copies the equivalent from Emacs, i.e., "Shell command succeeded with no output".

 # Examples

 Note that the following key bindings are for illustrative purposes only.